oschrenk/notes/company.md

-	The body of the commit message can be several paragraphs, and please do proper word-wrap and keep columns shorter than about 74 characters or so.
+	The body of the commit message can be several paragraphs, and please do proper word-wrap and keep columns shorter than about 72 characters or so.
 That way "git log" will show things nicely even when it's indented.

 	Reported-by: whoever-reported-it
 	Signed-off-by: Your Name <youremail@yourhost.com>

+	Fixes #32145

 Why write a good commit message?
 What are the benefits?